lucky-wolf/DW2-XL/README.md

 ### v1.2.0
 - Standardized static energy on colony modules to 1E/1M capacity (e.g. 50M capacity = 50 static energy)
 - Improved sizes to be what they were with double modules (50,100,150,200)
-- Luxury Barracks give a maintanance savings of 10/15/20/25 at various levels
+- Luxury Barracks give a maintenance savings of 10/15/20/25 at various levels
-- Marine Barracks no longer give a maintanance savings (they give boarding defense bonus)
+- Marine Barracks no longer give a maintenance savings (they give boarding defense bonus)
 - Applied fixes from DW2 build 1.0.5.8

 ### v1.1.10
-- Incorperated minor race planetary habitibility fixes from DW2 build 1.0.5.6
+- Incorporated minor race planetary habitability fixes from DW2 build 1.0.5.6

 ### v1.1.9
 - Fixed an issue with Starship Maneuvering where getting that tech through an event would crash the game (mod bug)